bumi/openalias-web/README.md

 If you already have a domain with OpenAlias DNS entries you already have one: `https://openalias-web.herokuapp.com/YOUR DOMAIN`
 If not, simply configure your DNS entries as described on [OpenAlias.org](https://openalias.org) (because of DNS propagation it might take a bit until your page is available)

+## Development

+The app is written in Rust and uses the [rocket.rs](https://rocket.rs/) web framework.

+To run the app locally:

+    $ cargo run

+Build a release:

+    $ cargo build --release

+### Running an instance

+## ToDo

+- DESIGN, DESIGN, DESIGN - a properly design page is required... can you help?

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/bumi/openalias-web .